zwang1995/Aspen-Plus-Automation/README.md

-# Automated Process Simulation in Aspen Plus
+# Automatic Process Simulation in Aspen Plus

 This repository introduces how to automate process simulation in Aspen Plus.